slowernews/wisdom-tldr/chapters/0_intro.md

 "The most common form of despair is not being who you are."
 -- Soren Kierkegaard [1813]*

+> *"The world will ask you who you are, and if don’t know, the world will tell you." (...)
-> *"I am not what happened to me, I am what I choose to become." (...)
+"I am not what happened to me, I am what I choose to become."
-"The privilege of a lifetime is to become who you truly are."
 -- Carl Jung [1875]*

+> *"Perhaps you’re a slave to your own idea of yourself."
+-- D.W.
+Lawrence [1885]*

 > *"When a person can’t find a deep sense of meaning, they distract themselves with pleasure."
 -- Victor Frankl [1905]*

+> *"You’re under no obligation to be the same person you were five minutes ago." (...)
+"Waking up to who you are requires letting go of who you imagine yourself to be."
+-- Alan Watts [1915]*

+> *"I have already lost touch with a couple of people I used to be."
+-- Joan Didion [1934]*

 > *"The world wants to assign you a role in life.
 And once you accept that role you are doomed."
 -- Robert Greene [1959]*